ITSLeeds/VectorTiles/README.md

 To have a basemap, you have three main choices:

 1. Get your basemap from a 3rd party service such as Mapbox, depending on your usage you may need to pay.
-2. Get pre-made tiles from OpenMapTiles, free for non-profit uses but a $1000 fee for commercial projects
+2. Get premade tiles from OpenMapTiles, free for non-profit uses but a $1000 fee for commercial projects
 3. Generate your own tiles, free but most difficult.

 #### Using OpenMapTiles

 You can sign up for a free account at www.openmaptiles.com

 You can download tiles for the whole [planet](https://openmaptiles.com/downloads/planet/) or just a [country](https://openmaptiles.com/downloads/europe/great-britain/england/) or [region](https://openmaptiles.com/downloads/europe/great-britain/england/leeds/).
-OpenMapTiles allow for free download of tiles for education and evaluation purposes, but charge upto $1,000 for a onetime download for commerical projects.
+OpenMapTiles allow for free download of tiles for education and evaluation purposes but charge up to $1,000 for a onetime download for commercial projects.

 The download will be a single `.mbtiles` file.

-To convert to a folder of gzipped tiles we will use **mb-util**
+To convert to a folder of gzipped tiles, we will use **mb-util**

 ```sh
 ./mb-util --image_format=pbf countries.mbtiles countries